I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 - Purchase non-budgeted assets in excess of the contingency provided in the budget.

-- Allows cash to drop below a safety reserve of less than an amount equal to one month’s payroll plus monies given for designated purposes.
+- Allows cash to drop below a safety reserve of less than an amount equal to two months’ payroll plus monies given for designated purposes.

 - Fail to produce End of Month financial reports within 9 working days.